darrell60rabec5z/notes/README.md

 8. Debug and optimize: Always analyze your codes for potential errors and inefficiencies, then fix them.
 9. Document: Write clear and concise documentation for your projects and code to make it easier for others to understand and maintain.
  10. Continuously learn: Technology is constantly evolving, so stay up-to-date with the latest developments and tools in programming.

+# 2023-12-02
+- Today's programming wisdom is to prioritize writing clean, maintainable code over clever or complex code.
+It is better to have simple and easily understandable code that can be modified and extended in the future than code that is difficult to read and understand, even if it initially appears more efficient or impressive.
+Additionally, always remember to test your code thoroughly and consider edge cases and potential errors to ensure its reliability and robustness.